 But I cared more for this thing that felt new.

-The boy who would become your summer fling.
+Who would so soon become your summer fling

 And as your company I did enjoy,